Apalone

 Apalone is a genus of turtles in the family Trionychidae.
-Species of Apalone are native to North America.
+The three species of Apalone are native to freshwater habitats in North America; they are the only living softshell turtles from the Americas (other American softshell turtles are only known from fossil remains).

 Geographic range

 Most Apalone species are restricted to the United States, though the range of the spiny softshell, A. spinifera, extends into southern Canada and northern Mexico.

+Fossil evidence suggests that Apalone may have reached as far south as Costa Rica during the Pliocene.

 Taxonomy

 Apalone is a fairly new classification, resurrected by Meylan in 1987, assigned to North American species of the genus Trionyx.
 They are still listed as Trionyx in some texts.
 (Trionyx now refers specifically to certain softshell species found mainly in Africa.)